 h. for areas at risk from surface water flooding as identified by the Environment Agency *, be entirely self sufficient in their ability to manage surface water run-off and be designed and constructed to reduce the overall level of flood risk to the use of the site and elsewhere when compared to the current use.

 Applicants are strongly, encouraged to incorporate, sustainable urban drainage systems such as green roofs in order to assist with the management of surface water run-off.
+Surface water disposal to the public sewerage network should only be considered where is has been demonstrated that there are no reasonable alternatives having followed surface water hierarchy.

 Details of areas susceptible to flooding can be found on the government website at https://flood-warning-information.service.gov.uk/long-term-flood-risk and is illustrated in paragraph 11.10 below.